gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 ### 4.4 Direction-change pauses

 A direction change needs a no-step gap on the **reversing axis only**.
-The planner carves that gap out of that axis’s own last step.
-The coordinated timeline does not grow, and no other axis is given a pause.
+The planner appends that gap after that axis’s own last step, which keeps its period; only the reversing axis’s timeline grows by the gap, and no other axis is given a pause.
 A pause on an axis that is still moving forces that motor to decelerate and accelerate again.

 The gap is the driver’s pause budget, read at `addAxis` / `setLimitsFromSteppers()`: